lorossi/MK8D-analysis/README.md

 Only recently I found out the power of Python dunder ~~mifflin~~ methods, and I decided to use them.
 *Operators overriding?
 Count me in!*

-I quickly discarded `dataclasses`, as they are not meant to be used as containers for data, but rather as a way to represent data;
+I quickly discarded `dataclasses`, as they are not meant to be used as containers for data, but rather as a way to represent data.
+It's hard to correctly structure inheritance and there's no built-in support for `__eq__` and `__add__` methods.

-due to my love of reinventing the wheel, I created a new `Entity` class, better suited for my needs.
+Due to my love of reinventing the wheel, I created a new `Entity` class, better suited for my needs.

 ### Create builds